kiwialec/fast-adblock-detector/readme.md

 ## How it works

-It works by loading a DoubleClick pixel into the browser and detecting when that pixel fails to load.
-This is relatively reliable as DoubleClick is pretty much universally blocked by ad blockers.
+It works by loading Google and Facebook pixels into the browser and detecting if they fail to load.
+This is relatively reliable as request interception and network blocking is pretty much consistent across adblockers (as opposed to detecting when/how ad containers get removed or hidden from the DOM).

 ## Demo